Installing Avi Vantage in OpenShift/Kubernetes

 - Click Next.

 - If kube-proxy is disabled, check the “Use Cluster IP of service as VIP for East/West”.
 If kube-proxy is enabled, uncheck “Use Cluster IP of service as VIP for East/West”.
-This KB describes how kube-proxy can be disabled.

 - Click Save.